 The State Demonstrations Group (SDG) ensures that Medicaid and CHIP Section 1115 Demonstrations support the goals of the Medicaid statute and the Affordable Care Act, including supporting states that are interested in expanding Medicaid and/or reforming their service delivery or provider payment systems through the use of demonstration authorities.

-The Regional Operations Group (ROG) is integrated within the Centers for Medicaid and Children’s Services (CMCS) and serves as a focal point with formulation, coordination, integration, and implementation of all national program policies and operations relating to Medicaid, the Children’s Health Insurance Program (CHIP), and the Basic Health Program (BHP).
-This group is dedicated to providing financial and operational support to CMCS priority initiatives.
-Working in partnership with states, ROG provides technical assistance and ensures effective program administration and beneficiary protections.
-The ROG leads and supports all CMS interactions and collaboration relating to Medicaid, CHIP, and BHP with states and local governments, territories, Indian tribes and tribal healthcare providers, key stakeholders and other federal government entities
+The Medicaid and CHIP Operations Group (MCOG) is integrated within CMCS and serves as a focal point with formulation, coordination, integration, and implementation of all national program policies and operations relating to Medicaid, CHIP, and BHP.
+This group is dedicated to providing operational support to CMCS priority initiatives.
+Working in partnership with states, MCOG provides technical assistance and ensures effective program administration and beneficiary protections.
+The MCOG leads and supports all CMS interactions and collaboration relating to Medicaid, CHIP, and BHP with states and local governments, territories, Indian tribes and tribal healthcare providers, key stakeholders and other federal government entities.

 Innovation Accelerator Program